 Enable two-factor authentication for Docker Hub

-Two-factor authentication adds an extra layer of security to your Docker Hub account by requiring a unique security code when you log into your account.
-The security code will be required in addition to your password.
+Two-factor authentication adds an extra layer of security to your Docker Hub account by requiring a unique security code when you sign in to your account.
+The security code is required in addition to your password.

-When you enable two-factor authentication, you will also be provided a recovery code.
+When you enable two-factor authentication, you are also provided with a recovery code.
 Each recovery code is unique and specific to your account.
 You can use this code to recover your account in case you lose access to your authenticator app.
 See Recover your Docker Hub account.